Devops-Intro-Sami/Devops_Frontend/README.md

 ### BookFlight Component
 - **Description:** Handles the flight booking process.
 - **Features:**
-  - Accepts user input for booking details (e.g., passenger name, seat selection).
+  - Accepts user input for booking details (e.g. seat selection).
   - Sends a booking request to the backend.
   - Displays confirmation or error messages based on the backend response.